bihor/camaliga/Documentation/Introduction/WhatDoesItDo/Index.rst

 - Viewhelpers and utilities implemented.

+- You can create new entries via frontend or backend.

 - Backend module.

 The extension is not allways easy to use, but it is very flexible and admins will like that.